This article may contain affiliate links. When you purchase through links on our site, we may earn an affiliate commission.

 - Weight: 42 lb / 19 kg

-The NexStar 130SLT is a reflector telescope that uses mirrors to gather sufficient light to produce outstanding clarity in quality shots.
+The NexStar 130SLT is a reflector telescope that uses mirrors to gather sufficient light to produce outstanding quality shots.
 The telescope has a wide aperture, and its easy set-up makes it worthwhile to enjoy the stargazing experience.

 The 130SLT is a computerized telescope that provides a database of over 40,000 stars, galaxies, nebulae, and more.
 The telescope locates and tracks your object with pinpoint.